-Stranger Things Season 3 will launch on July 4, and its teaser trailer hinted at a summertime focus, with the message "ONE SUMMER CAN CHANGE EVERYTHING..."
+Stranger Things Season 3 launches very soonm on July 4, and its teaser trailer hinted at a summertime focus, with the message "ONE SUMMER CAN CHANGE EVERYTHING..."
 The new season will include at least four new characters: Cary Elwes (The Princess Bride) is set to portray the sleazy mayor of Hawkins, IN, Jake Busey (Starship Troopers) plays a reporter with questionable morals, Maya Thurman-Hawke plays an alternative girl bored with her day job and Francesca Reale (Haters Back Off!) is Heather, a lifeguard working at the Hawkings community pool.

 Voltron: Legendary Defender